 27 jan REPAIR is THE FUTURE conference 27th March 2020 (English)

-POSTPONED DUE TO CORONA VIRUS
+CANCELLED DUE TO CORONA VIRUS

 The shift towards a more sustainable economy will require investing in repair and repairability.
 Prolonging the lifetime of products is the most efficient way to reduce the use of raw materials and to avoid waste.
 As we are faced with great ecological challenges, this topic will continue to gain importance in public debate.
 So, let’s share our findings and exchange ideas on how to move forward.